8. AITJ For Calling Out Boxer Hypocrisy In A Shared House? ...Continued

 She also blew up my phone the day of the procedure, telling me I must call her back NOW or else she will not see the kittens, even though I had sent her a text message the night before letting her know that I would be there.

-Anyway, now that the kittens have found a new home, she sent me an invoice saying that I owe her $120 for the spay/neuter.
 She charged me more for the male kitten than the quote I got at a local clinic, and I would have definitely declined her offer for “help” had I known she would charge me at this price.

 So, WIBTJ for ignoring her texts or reaching out to tell her I didn’t agree to pay her back at this price?”